Department of Finance

 B. Support Work54

-Business Common Body of Knowledge (51 SCH) (9 SCH satisfy core curriculum requirements and 3 SCH satisfy Major Requirement)
+Business Common Body of Knowledge (51 SCH) (9 SCH satisfy core curriculum requirements and 3 SCH satisfy major requirement)

 Students may select 6 semester credit hours of lower-division or upper-division business electives.
-Students can take any business electives to satisfy this requirement (Neither FIN 3003 Survey of Finance nor FIN 3053 Principles of Personal Finance may be applied to meeting this requirement).
-The finance department recommends that students use these hours to take courses in one particular Competency.
-While students can take courses in any competency, the finance department recommends international business, entrepreneurship, risk management, modeling, and data analytics.
-If a student does not wish to take courses for a particular competency, the department recommends that students take additional electives in their chosen track, including an internship course (FIN 4933).
+Students can take any business electives to satisfy this requirement (neither FIN 3003 Survey of Finance nor FIN 3053 Principles of Personal Finance may be applied to meeting this requirement).
+The Finance Department recommends that students use these hours to take courses in one particular competency.
+While students can take courses in any competency, the Finance Department recommends international business, entrepreneurship, risk management, modeling, and data analytics.
+If a student does not wish to take courses for a particular competency, the Department recommends that students take additional electives in their chosen track, including an internship course (FIN 4933).
 3,6,7

 Total Credit Hours87